nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

    :alt: ML,AI and NLP
    :align: center

-A clear distinguishing between AI and ML is hard to make.
+A clear distinction between AI and ML is hard to make.
 Discussions on making a clear distinguishing are often a waste of time and are heavily biased.
 For this publication we use the term machine learning (ML), since machine learning can be brought down to tangible hard mathematical algebra, software implementations and tangible applications.
 Philosophical discussions on questions ‘what is intelligence?’ are mostly related to AI discussions.

 At its core, machine learning is simply a way of achieving AI.
 Machine learning can be seen as currently the only viable approach to building AI systems that can operate in complicated real-world environments.